xljiulang/CYarp/README.md

 :protocol = CYarp
 :scheme = https
 :path = /{tunnelId}
-Cookie = <if have Set-Cookie>
+cookie = <if have set-cookie>
 ```

 If the server passes the verification {tunnelId}, it will respond with a `200` status code.
 If the verification fails, it will respond with a `401` status code.
-In addition, the response may also carry the Set-Cookie response header.
+In addition, the response may also carry the set-cookie response header.
 ```
 :status = 200
-Set-Cookie = <load balancer cookie>
+set-cookie = <load balancer cookie>
 ```

 At this time, the creation of the HttpTunnel over `HTTP/2` has been completed, and then the server will send an `HTTP/1.1` request to the client and receive the client's `HTTP/1.1` response in the subsequent Stream.